Andrew Stockdale: Other work

 Aside from his work with Wolfmother, Stockdale was featured on the 2010 single "By the Sword" by Slash, and released a solo album in 2013 called Keep Moving.
+A second solo effort, Slipstream, was released in 2018.

 Artistry

 Stockdale's influences most commonly include hard rock and heavy metal guitarists from the late 1960s and early 1970s.
 Vocally compared to a "cross between Robert Plant and Ozzy Osbourne" by Allmusic, his guitar antics and stage persona are commonly traced to Black Sabbath guitarist Tony Iommi.

 Equipment

 Stockdale plays Gibson guitars, primarily a 1974 SG standard with a Bigsby vibrato tailpiece in vintage sunburst.
 He has also been seen using a 1961 Reissue Gibson SG.
 Other times he uses a Gibson Dot Studio ES-335, a white Gibson Flying V and an alpine white Gibson EDS-1275 with golden hardware.
 For the recording of the Wolfmother album he used a borrowed Gibson ES-355 through a 1960s Marshall.
 When playing live, he uses a Vox AC30 and a Marshall JMP.
 In the past Stockdale has been noted to use Orange amplifiers and cabinets.
 Stockdale also states to use a Fender Stratocaster, though he prefers the Gibson guitars.
 In recent times he has also started using a Hohner Blues Master Harmonica microphone for some vocals.

 Stockdale's current pedalboard consists of a Boss TU-2, Radial Tone Bone, Fulltone Clyde wah, a Fulltone Supa-Trem, an Electro-Harmonix Microsynth, an Electro-Harmonix Small Stone phaser, an AC booster, and a Digitech Whammy I (locked into place and set for a high octave.)
 All are patched into a true bypass looper/switcher array and are powered by a Voodoo Labs Pedal Power 2+.